kubevela/kubevela.github.io/README.md

 # KubeVela Website

+This repo contains the source code of [Kubevela website](http://kubevela.io/).
-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+It's built by [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

+> ⚠️ Note!
+The `sidebar.js` and the files in `/docs` are synchronized from the repo [kubevela](https://github.com/oam-dev/kubevela).
+> so if you want fix `sidebar.js` or `md` files in `/docs` to update the official document, please submit your code to
+> [kubevela](https://github.com/oam-dev/kubevela).
+The code to update other files is still submitted in this repo.

 ## Installation